 So what’s a parent to do?

-Before jumping into what to do to motivate children, let’s first review what not to do.
+Before jumping into what to do to motivate kids, let’s first review what not to do.

 It might be tempting to tell your son that you’ll give him a bowl of ice cream once his room is clean or add a sticker to his behavior chart.
-These rewards will likely help get him to do the task by Sunday evening.
+These rewards will likely encourage him to complete the task by Sunday evening.

 It’s also possible that later on your child might decide that rewards aren’t worth the effort and just stop doing chores, especially if he doesn’t feel trusted and consequently feels bad about himself and his abilities.